-At March 31, 2006, the Company had outstanding letters of credit totaling \$115 million and surety bonds in the amount of \$91 million primarily to ensure the payment of possible casualty and workers' compensation claims.
-During April 2006, the Company issued additional letters of credit of \$23 million to support environmental liabilities.
+At June 30, 2006, the Company had outstanding letters of credit totaling \$131 million and surety bonds in the amount of \$96 million primarily to ensure the payment of possible casualty and workers' compensation claims, environmental liabilities, and to support various customs and trade activities.

 On March 8, 2004, the Company filed a complaint against Sony Corporation in federal district court in Rochester, New York, for digital camera patent infringement.
 Several weeks later, on March 31, 2004, Sony sued the Company for digital camera patent infringement in federal district court in Newark, New Jersey.
 Sony subsequently filed a second lawsuit against the Company in Newark, New Jersey, alleging infringement of a variety of other Sony patents.
 The Company filed a counterclaim in the New Jersey action, asserting infringement by Sony of the Company's kiosk patents.
 The Company successfully moved to transfer Sony's New Jersey digital camera patent infringement case to Rochester, New York, and the two digital camera patent infringement cases are now consolidated for purposes of discovery.
 In June 2005, the federal district court in Rochester, New York appointed a special master to assist the court with discovery and the claims construction briefing process.
 Based on the current discovery schedule, the Company expects that claims construction hearings in the digital camera cases will take place in 2006.
 Both the Company and Sony Corporation seek unspecified damages and other relief.
 A Markman hearing is scheduled in the New York action for September 2006.
 Although this lawsuit may result in the Company's recovery of damages, the amount of the damages, if any, cannot be quantified at this time.
-Accordingly, the Company has not recognized any gain in the financial statements as of March 31, 2006, in connection with this matter.
+Accordingly, the Company has not recognized any gain in the financial statements as of June 30, 2006, in connection with this matter.

 On June 13, 2005, a purported shareholder class action lawsuit was filed against the Company and two of its then current executives in the United States District Court for the Southern District of New York.
 On June 20, 2005 and August 10, 2005, similar lawsuits were filed against the same defendants in the United States District Court for the Western District of New York.
 The cases have been consolidated in the Western District of New York and the lead plaintiffs are John Dudek and the Alaska Electrical Pension Fund.
 The complaints filed in each of these actions (collectively, the "Complaints") seek to allege claims under the Securities Exchange Act on behalf of a proposed class of persons who purchased securities of the Company between April 23, 2003 and September 25, 2003, inclusive.
-The substance of the Complaints is that various press releases and other public statements made by the Company during the proposed class period allegedly misrepresented the Company's financial condition and omitted material information regarding, among other things, the state of the Company's film and paper business.
+The substance of the Company's financial condition and omitted material information regarding, among other things, the state of the Company's film and paper business.
 An amended complaint was filed on January 20, 2006, containing essentially the same allegations as the original complaint but adding an additional named defendant.
 Defendants' motion to dismiss was filed on April 21, 2006.
+Plaintiff's memorandum in opposition was filed on June 23, 2006 and the Company's reply was filed on July 24, 2006.
 The Company intends to defend these lawsuits vigorously but is unable currently to predict the outcome of the litigation or to estimate the range of potential loss, if any.